kausalflow/connectome/README.md

 ## Acknowledgement

-- This theme is developed on top of [the Hugo Bulma theme](https://github.com/jeblister/bulma/)
+- This theme is developed on top of [the Hugo Bulma theme](https://github.com/jeblister/bulma/).
-- The network graph is visualized using [AntV G6](https://g6.antv.vision/)
+- The network graph is visualized using [AntV G6](https://g6.antv.vision/).
+- We are using [ninja-keys](https://github.com/ssleptsov/ninja-keys) for our command palette.